jpdefrutos/DDMR/README.md

 # ⚠️***WARNING: Under construction***

 **DDMR** was developed by SINTEF Health Research.
-The corresponding manuscript describing the framework has been submitted to [IJCARS](https://www.springer.com/journal/11548) and the preprint is openly available on [arXiv](https://arxiv.org/abs/2211.15717).
+The corresponding manuscript describing the framework has been submitted to [PLOS ONE](https://journals.plos.org/plosone/) and the preprint is openly available on [arXiv](https://arxiv.org/abs/2211.15717).

 </div>